michaljerabek/UXN/README_EN.md

     <li>
         <code>debug</code> (default: <code>false</code>):
-        <br> - Turns on displaying of tested zones used to determine whether the mouse is moving towards a submenu, and added classes.
+        <br> - Turns on displaying of tested zones used to determine whether the mouse is moving towards a submenu, and displaying of added classes.
 Not available in minified version.
 (I recommend to test it in Chrome, Opera or Firefox.
 Correct functioning can not be guaranteed due to the unknown CSS.)
         <br> - Type: <code>Boolean</code>
     </li>